tnichols217/notes/ARTS 302/Readings/Ching/5 - Circulation.md

 	- Large spaces have random paths
 - Stairs change elevation
 	- Steeper stairs forbid movement
-	- Wider stairs are more inviting
+	- Wider stairs are more inviting (including spilling landings)
 	- Landings allow changes in directions
 	- Can be one of a few configurations
 		- Straight run